 Generation of 10X Genomics Assemblies

-Initial assemblies of B. napus were generated using the default Supernova v1.1.5 pipeline (Weisenfeld et al. 2017)(Weisenfeld et al. 2017) with an estimated genome size of 1.12 Gb.
-The 10X Genomics Da-Ae reads sequenced at the UCD Genome Center and Novogene (hereafter referred to as Da-Ae 10X Davis and Da-Ae 10X Novogene) were both assembled.
-The Da-Ae 10X Davis and Da-Ae 10X Novogene reads were arbitrarily split in half creating four sets of reads with coverage ranging from 40–60X, following the guidelines from 10X Genomics for using 36X–56X coverage when using Supernova.
-The four sets of reads were then assembled independently.
-All four assemblies had similar assembly statistics with both N50 (~140 Kb; Table 1) and total assembly lengths (793–806 Mb; Table 1) being lower than expected.
-Assemblies were completed again upon the release of Supernova-2.0.0.
-The 10X B. rapa, 10X B. oleracea, and 10X Da-Ae Davis reads were used in this round of assembly.
-The 10X Da-Ae Novogene reads were excluded due to having near identical assembly performance when compared to the 10X Da-Ae Davis reads.
-For the assemblies generated with Supernova-2.0.0, the reads sets were not arbitrarily split.
-Instead, the number of reads required for 56X coverage was calculated using the formula genome size x 56 / read length.
-The expected genome sizes used for B. napus, B. rapa, and B. oleracea were 1.12 Gb, 530 Mb, and 630 Mb, respectively.
+Initial assemblies of B. napus were generated using the default Supernova v1.1.5 pipeline (Weisenfeld et al. 2017) with an estimated genome size of 1.12 Gb.
+The 10X Genomics Da-Ae reads sequenced at the UCD Genome Center and Novogene (hereafter referred to as Da-Ae 10X Davis and Da-Ae 10X Novogene) were both independently assembled.
+The Da-Ae 10X Davis reads and the Da-Ae 10X Novogene reads resulted in near identical assemblies.
+As a result, only the Da-Ae 10X Davis reads were used in future Supernova assemblies.
+Upon the release of Supernova-2.0.0, the B. rapa 10X, B. oleracea 10X, and Da-Ae 10X Davis reads were each individually assembled using the newer programming.
+The number of reads required for 56X coverage was calculated using the formula genome size x 56 / read length.
+The expected genome sizes used for B. rapa, B. oleracea, and B. napus were 530 Mb, 630 Mb, and 1.12 Gb respectively.
 These values were then input to Supernova-2.0.0 using the --maxreads parameter.
-Scaffolds from the three new Supernova assemblies were later used to assess mis-assemblies in Dovetail scaffolding based assemblies.
+Scaffolds from these three new Supernova assemblies were later used to assess mis-assemblies in Dovetail scaffolding based assemblies.

 Generation of Pac-Bio Assemblies

-The PacBio reads were assembled using Canu version 1.6 (Koren et al. 2017)(Koren et al. 2017) from Maryland Bioinformatics.
+The PacBio reads were assembled using Canu version 1.6 (Koren et al. 2017) from Maryland Bioinformatics.
 Canu was configured for the 1.12 Gb genome size of B. napus and the reference suggestions for high coverage and polyploid organisms of corrected ErrorRate=0.040 and corOutCoverage=200.
 The Canu pipeline consisted of three separate steps: correction, trimming, and assembly.

 Polishing of Pac-Bio Assemblies

-Polishing was performed to improve the quality of the Canu assembliy.
-Polishing was completed using the 10X Da-Ae Davis reads and the Broad Institute’s program Pilon v.1.22 (Walker et al. 2014) (Walker et al. 2014).
-Following the guidelines from 10X Genomics, 23 bp of the start of read 1 and the first base pair of read 2 were removed using Trimmomatic v.0.33 (Bolger et al. 2014)(Bolger et al. 2014) in order to remove the 10X barcodes and frequently low-quality sequence.
-The trimmed reads were then mapped to the Canu assembly using bwa version 0.7.16a (Li and Durbin 2009)(Li and Durbin 2009).
+Polishing was performed to improve the quality of the Canu Da-Ae assembly.
+Polishing was completed using the 10X Da-Ae Davis reads and the Broad Institute’s program Pilon v.1.22 (Walker et al. 2014).
+Following the guidelines from 10X Genomics, 23 bp of the start of read 1 and the first base pair of read 2 were removed using Trimmomatic v.0.33 (Bolger et al. 2014) in order to remove the 10X barcodes and the initial base of read 2 that is often low-quality.
+The trimmed reads were then mapped to the Canu Da-Ae assembly using bwa version 0.7.16a (Li and Durbin 2009).
 The assembly and the mapped read files were fed into Pilon.
 After polishing, the assembly had approximately the same size and N50 as its unpolished counterpart.

 Hi-C Scaffolding of Pac-Bio Assemblies

-The Canu assembly along with the Hi-C reads sequenced at the UCD Genome Center were sent to Dovetail Genomics for scaffolding.
+The Canu Da-Ae assembly along with the Hi-C reads sequenced at the UCD Genome Center were sent to Dovetail Genomics for scaffolding.
 Both assemblies along with the Hi-C reads were run through Dovetail’s proprietary HiRise pipeline where the individual contigs were scaffolded to create chromosome scale scaffolds.

 Analysis of Hi-C Results